balthapaixao/data-with-rust/notes.md

 - Enums are declared using the `enum` keyword;
 - very useful for serializing and deserializing data;
 - Can be generic;
+- Ok and Err are called variants (enums) of the Result type.

 ##### Unions